AntiCodeer/java_DSA/README.md

 - Q14.
 Calculate Ncr & Npr
 - Q15.
 Reverse A String In Java
 - Q16.
 HCF and LCM Of Two Numbers Program
+- Q17.
+Check the No of Vowel And Consonent in A String